Hyunjin95/web-practice/README.md

 # Web Practice

-This repository is for practicing web development.
+This repository is to practice web development.